tamersp25/docs/src/docs/developer/engines/tutorial/README.md

 ### index.js and keyword-extraction.js

-Writing the code for an engine is easy: All you need to do is create code that can respond to two HTTP requests (corresponding to a `GET` on `/ready` and a `POST` on `/process`), being sure &mdash; in the latter case &mdash; to output JSON that obeys an applicable `vtn-standard` sub-schema.
+Writing the code for an engine is easy: All you need to do is create code that can respond to two HTTP requests (corresponding to a `GET` on `/ready` and a `POST` on `/process`), being sure &mdash; in the case of the `/process` call &mdash; to output JSON that obeys an applicable `vtn-standard` sub-schema.

 The code for `index.js` is just: